sajibsrs/notes-on-react/docs/props.md

 # # React Component Props (Properties)

 ## # Props
 React components accepts arbitrary input, which is called **props**.
+Values can be passed from one component to others using props.

 ```jsx
 function Welcome(props) {